achtnullzwei/Doorman/docs/en/changelog/firmware.md

    Outgoing commands are now queued to prevent data loss.

 ### 📝 Other Updates
+- **Firmware Configuration Assistant**
+   The new assistant makes flashing the firmware easier than ever — not much technical experience required.

 - **More Readable Log Messages**
    Log messages have been refined for improved clarity and readability.